dream-ly/dream-ly.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Hi, this is Ying."
-excerpt: "About Me"
+excerpt: "Hi, this is Ying."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, this is Ying.
+description